sandiegopython/pythonsd.org/content/posts/2015-04-08_april-newsletter.md

 DjangoCon will be in Austin this year from September 7-9.
 Texas is a popular place for conferences this year.
 Financial aid is available and the call for proposals is open until May 15.
-This year DjangoCon is run by a new nonprofit, Django Events Foundation North America (DEFNA).
+This year DjangoCon is run by a new nonprofit, the Django Events Foundation North America (DEFNA) which means lower prices and making the event more accessible to those who need it.

 [DjangoCon US]: https://2015.djangocon.us/